 - Do not leave it outdoors if there is a threat of frost.

 Pumpkins for carving are strictly for show.
 If you are going to be using your pumpkins for cooking and baking, you will want the sweetest pumpkins you can find.
 A smooth, creamy texture is important too.
 And, choosing a pumpkin with an outer shell that does not require a power tool to remove is a nice plus.

 Tips for Picking a Great Pumpkin for Eating

 The smaller pumpkin varieties are favored for cooking.
 They have denser flesh with a smooth texture and a higher sugar content.
-Cooking pumpkins usually weigh between 4 to 8 pounds.
+Cooking pumpkins usually weigh between four and eight pounds.

 - Pumpkin shells get dull as they age, but the flesh usually remains intact and gets sweeter.
 Do not shy away from a dull pumpkin unless it is bruised or blemished.